 Hidden Hills Elementary School

-- Hidden Hills Elementary School's student population of 511 students has stayed relatively flat over five school years.
+- Hidden Hills Elementary School's student population of 453 students has declined by 9% over five school years.

 |Grades Offered||Grades Prekindergarten-6|